-Encrypting Emails is crucial since they are sent as plain text messages.
-Anybody sniffing the connection traffic on routes used to deliver the message could have a look at your private e-mail without having to open any envelope.
+Encrypting and signing Emails is crucial since those are sent as plain text messages.
+Anybody sniffing the connection traffic on routes used to deliver the message could have a look at your private e-mails or manipulate contents without having to open any envelope.
 Therefore this tutorial is about encrypting your e-mails using PGP (= Pretty Good Privacy).
 This cipher is 100% proof against cracking attempts if the key is chosen well.
 This tutorial can be used with any popular email account like Yahoo!
 Mail, G-Mail, GMX, Web.de,etc. You will not have any costs for encrypting your e-mails pretty good ;) .
+This way you are also able to create unique signatures for e-mails, files, etc. This way users can ensure the authenticity of a received e-mail.

 (As follows I am using Screenshots of the German tutorial - this will be updated - you are welcome to submit appropriate screenshots by email)